hazratali/prostate-cancer-diffusion/README.md

 * `train_weak_cond.py` and `sample_mask2img_25D.py` form the main **2.5D weakly mask-conditioned diffusion pipeline**.
 * The supplied `best.pt` checkpoint is intended to be used with the code in this repository.
 * GPU acceleration is strongly recommended for model training and sampling.

+## Dataset
+The datasets used can be found here: https://github.com/jamtheim/LUND-PROBE and https://huggingface.co/datasets/Novel-BioMedAI/Medical_Segmentation_Decathlon

 ## License